ogeidix/ogeidix.github.com/_posts/2012-09-16-kiwis-and-the-missing-apartment.md

 <a href="http://www.flickr.com/photos/ogeidix/8003407408/in/set-72157631551892294"><img src="http://farm9.staticflickr.com/8172/8003407408_225da304ac_s.jpg" /></a>
 <br /><br /></div>

-After a week of work you need to rest, and what is better than a day in the beach?
+After a week of work you need to rest, and what is better than a day at the beach?
 Unfortunately my friends were in Los Angeles for a two days trip (I skipped because of the mountain of work to do) but don't worry, just few posts on facebook and I found another group on EAP students to join.

-I, Bel (Australia), Sophie (Denmark), Pablo (Spain) and Rie (Giappone) have been in the beach for the whole day and when we came back to the campus we did a nice...
+Bel (Australia), Sophie (Denmark), Pablo (Spain), Rie (Giappone) and me have been in the beach for the whole day and when we came back to the campus we did a nice...
 BARBEQUE PARTY!

 <div  class="gallery" style="float:left; margin-right: 10px">
 <a href="http://www.flickr.com/photos/ogeidix/8003407742/in/set-72157631551892294"><img src="http://farm9.staticflickr.com/8452/8003407742_ed5502afdb_s.jpg" /></a>